leadedge/ofxNDI/README.md

 Press 's' for a listing NDI senders.
 Press '0' to 'x' to select a sender.

 Refer to the example code for options available.

+## Sub-classes
+ofxNDIsend and ofxNDIreceive classes can be used independently of Openframeworks for pixel buffer send and receive.

+ofxNDIReceive manages receiver creation and sender name and size change.
+The receiving buffer size has to be manged from the application.
+Examples for Windows including Visual Studio project files are contained in the "example-windows" folder.

+The Visual Studio solutions "WinSenderNDI.sln" and "WinReceiverNDI.sln" can be opened and built using the addon folder structure.\
+After build, copy "Processing.NDI.Lib.x64.dll" from "ofxNDI/libs/NDI/export/vs/x64" to the x64\Release or x64\debug folder.\
+Pre-built binaries are included in "example-binaries".

+### Setup

+To move the project to another folder :\
+1. Move the entire contents of either the examples-windows\Sender or examples-windows\Receiver folder to the destination.
+2. Create a new folder "ofxNDI" within the Sender or Receiver folder.
+3. Copy all the files from ofxND\src to the new folder except for :\
+    ofxNDIreceiver.cpp, ofxNDIreceiver.h, ofxNDIsender.cpp, ofxNDIsender.h
+4. Copy the "ofxNDI\lib" folder and contents to the new folder.
+5. In your Visual Studio project properties :\
+    [C/C++/General/Additional Include Directories]\
+    Change "..\..\libs\NDI\Include" and "..\..\src" to "ofxNDI\libs\NDI\Include" and and "ofxNDI\src".
+7. Remove all the files from the project "ofxNDI" filter.
+8. Replace them with all the files in the new "ofxNDI" folder.

 ## Credits
 ofxNDI with help from [Harvey Buchan](https://github.com/Harvey3141).